etoews/etoews.github.io/_posts/2020-02-18-semver-comparison-in-a-jenkins-pipeline.md

 I've written the small library method [semver_compare](https://github.com/etoews/jenkins-semver-compare/blob/master/vars/semver_compare.groovy) that allows you to compare semantic versions in a Jenkins pipeline easily.
 What better way to learn how to use it than by trying it out right away!

+## Versions

+At the time of writing, the versions of all of the software used in this post are:

+* Docker Desktop: 2.2.0.3
+* Docker: 19.03.5
+* Jenkins: 2.220

 ## Install Jenkins

-To make it convenient to install Jenkins, I'm using [Docker Desktop](https://www.docker.com/products/docker-desktop) (version 2.2.0.3 at the time of writing) to get it up and running.
+To make it convenient to install Jenkins, I'm using [Docker Desktop](https://www.docker.com/products/docker-desktop) to get it up and running.

 This command will run a Docker container in interactive mode (you'll be able to see the log output in your terminal) and the container will be removed when you kill the command with a Ctrl+C. However, any changes you make to Jenkins while it's running will be saved in the `jenkins_home` volume so you can always run it again and pick up where you left off.